 Social media has played a major role in branding Black History Month.
 There are hundreds, probably thousands, of posts with teachers decorating doors with well-known memes featuring famous black people, using lyrics from popular songs, rapping with students during their lessons, and creating various “challenges” to go along with it all.
 Black history is a serious matter and should not be reduced to singing, dancing, or a good photo op for Instagram.
 There is a certain level of reverence and respect that comes along with the celebration and teaching of Black history and culture.

-Jon is a middle school assistant principal who formerly taught high school English for four years.
+Dr. James Avery is a middle school assistant principal who formerly taught high school English for four years.
 His passions are inclusive curriculum and culturally-responsible discipline which are the focuses of his doctoral studies.
-When not at school, Jon enjoys spending time with his family, writing, reading, and cooking.
-For questions, or to continue this conversation on the celebration of Black history, find Jon on instagram @thedapperap.
+When not at school, Dr. Avery enjoys spending time with his family, writing, reading, and cooking.
+For questions, or to continue this conversation on the celebration of Black history, find Dr. Avery on instagram @thedapperap.